JesusCarRod/pyfrechet/README.md

 The package offers two essential building blocks for working with metric space-valued data: several implementations of metric spaces as subclasses of the `MetricSpace` class, and a dataframe-like class `MetricData` for holding a collection of metric space-valued data.

+> [!IMPORTANT]
+> Currently, the package only implements regression methods with Euclidean predictors.

 ## Example

-Currently, the package only implements regression methods with Euclidean predictors.
 Here's an example of how to use the package:

 ```python
 from sklearn.model_selection import train_test_split